Cod liver oil is a nutrient-dense oil made from the livers of several species of the cod fish.

 Type 1 diabetes is an autoimmune disease that usually occurs in children, but its exact cause isn’t known.
 A research study conducted in Norway has shown that taking cod liver oil in the first year of life may be associated with a lower risk of type 1 diabetes.
 The effect may be attributed to cod liver oil’s high vitamin D content.

-A meta-analysis of 11 different studies found that children who took vitamin D supplements during their first year of life, including cod liver oil or a supplement with vitamin D, had a significantly lower risk of type 1 diabetes.
+A of 11 different studies found that children who took vitamin D supplements during their first year of life, including cod liver oil or a supplement with vitamin D, had a significantly lower risk of type 1 diabetes.

 Other studies point to the mother’s vitamin D deficiency as a culprit in type 1 diabetes.
 In one article, researchers found that the odds of type 1 diabetes were more than two times higher in children whose mothers had the lowest levels of vitamin D, compared to children of mothers with high levels of vitamin D.